rwr-community-dev/rwrs-stats-history-backup/README.md

 # RWRS stats history backup

 This repository contains two CSV files which are the database export of all the players' stats history on official **Invasion** and **WW2 DLCs** servers, as saved by the now-defunct [RWRS](https://github.com/EpocDotFr/rwrs) (rwrstats.com) project.
-Exports were made the day RWRS shutdown (december 12, 2025).
+Exports were made the day RWRS shut down (december 12, 2025).

-Stats history was only recorded for the 5000 most experienced players, and had a data retention policy of one year per RWR account, so not everyone will present in these files.
+Stats history was only recorded for the 5000 most experienced players, and had a data retention policy of one year per RWR account, so not everyone will be present in these files.

 Both files are structured as follows: